 It doesn’t matter if you are single, a couple or a big family.
 Anyone can start using these simple tips today and save money on groceries, while reducing the amount fresh food waste.

-Over the past few months I have been trying to spend less a week on groceries while feeding a family of three, three wholesome nutritious meals every day.
-From what I have learnt, $60 a week can go a long way even when buying a few organic things and sourdough!
+Over the past few months I have been trying to spend less a week on groceries while feeding the family three wholesome nutritious meals every day.
+From what I have learnt, $60 a week can go a long way for a small family ($100 for a family of 5) even when buying a few organic things and sourdough!

 Sounds boring, huh?
 It can be if you’re choosing to have Lasagna 52 Mondays a year.
 But not having a clear idea about what you’re going to cook for dinner for the week coming is probably one of the biggest contributors to blow-out budgets and extra food waste.
 Menu planning is key.
 It will help you avoid impulse buys and buying bits and bobs you’ll never use… Variety within your plans makes sticking to them that much easier.
 And more delicious.